Is A Homemade Weed Killer A Better Choice Than Roundup?

 • 1 squirt of dish soap

-Be careful when using vinegar because it will kill desirable plants as well as your weeds.
-If you spray it, be sure to do so carefully on a still day to avoid overspray.
+Be careful when using vinegar because it will kill desirable plants and weeds.
+If you spray it, do so carefully on a still day to avoid overspray.

 Better yet, apply it with a paintbrush directly to the plants you hope to kill.
-It’s best to apply your potion in the morning on a very sunny day.
+Applying your potion in the morning on a very sunny day is best.
 The sun will enhance the power of the vinegar.

 How Does Vinegar Weed Killer Work?

-This all-natural product is an acetic acid that kills plants by drawing the moisture from the leaves.
+This all-natural product is an acetic acid that kills plants by drawing leaf moisture.

-When you apply straight vinegar to a plant on a sunny day, you will see that it withers, turns brown and dies within a matter of hours.
+When you apply straight vinegar to a plant on a sunny day, you will see that it withers, turns brown, and dies within hours.

-Products with higher levels of acidity may be available at specialty stores, garden stores, and health food stores.
-Be careful dealing with these the acid can burn you.
+Products with higher acidity levels may be available at specialty stores, garden stores, and health food stores.
+Be careful when dealing with these; the acid can burn you.

 Vinegar that is up to 30% acid is potentially dangerous.
 Be sure to wear rubber gloves and goggles and handle with great care.
 Don’t breathe the vapors!